-It’s important that your comments cover all your concerns.
 People whose applications have been refused can appeal against this decision.
 There’s a ‘fast track’ appeal which means it goes straight to an independent Planning Inspector.
-If this happens you won’t get a further chance to comment and the Inspector will only look at the original comments submitted.
+If this happens you won’t get a further chance to comment and the Inspector will only look at the original comments.
 If there’s an appeal but no fast track process, then you’ll be given another chance to comment.

 Finding out decisions about applications

 We publish decisions about applications when they are made.
 You can find out if an application has been accepted or refused.
 We also publish the reasons why.
 All of this information is included on Public Access.